kikofernandez/programmingfightclub/books/grasp-book/parts/grasp-principles.md

 <p class="para"><span class="dropcaps">G</span>rasp principles
 are recommendation rules to guide your design.
-Keep these principles and you will design and write code that is easy to understand, maintain, and refactor.
+Keep these principles and you will design and write code that is easy to understand, maintain, and refactor.</p>

 By the end of this chapter you will have grok these principles: